ok2cqr/cqrlog/compiled/README.md

  To read about UTF8 special charcters in logs read file UTF8_logs.md

 LAST UPDATE
+  - ver 2.5.2(116)
+  - official version with alpha additions (see below)

   - ver 2.5.2(115)
   - official version with alpha additions (see below)
   - Help files have additions remember to update also HELP
   - ver 2.5.2(114)
   - official version with alpha additions (see below)
   - Help files have additions remember to update also HELP